Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-\end{definition} This definition allows for dot diagrams to distinguish between zero and nonzero entries without worrying about specific values.
-Using this notation, there are seven possible shapes for the right-side blade, as the shape with a nonzero entry in the top left and zeros in the top right and bottom left is not possible due to the Square Window Theorem (Theorem \ref{window}).
-In text, these right-side blade shapes are denoted by $\XXX,~\XXO,~\XOX,~\OXX,~\XOO,~\OOX,~\OOO.$ The right-side blade comprised of all zeros (furthest right in Figure \ref{bladeshapes}) is called the \textbf{zero right-side blade}.
+There are seven possible profiles for the right-side blade, as the profile with a nonzero entry in the top left and zeros in the top right and bottom left is not possible due to the Square Window Theorem (Theorem \ref{window}).
+In text, these right-side blade profiles are denoted by $\XXX,~\XXO,~\XOX,~\OXX,~\XOO,~\OOX,~\OOO.$ The right-side blade comprised of all zeros (furthest right in Figure \ref{bladeshapes}) is called the \textbf{zero right-side blade}.
 All other blades are described as \textbf{nonzero}. \\